Thank you for reading our post, please rate this article at the end.

 First, it’s compact and easily fits in a two-person tent.
 It also fits in my Subaru Forester if I want to sleep in my car.
 However, understand the Exped tent isn’t your typical backpacking tent; it’s bulky, but if you’re car camping, this is what you want.

 And if you’re concerned, you’ll feel the ground; it’s the opposite.
-When laying on it, you only feel a comfortable mat under you!
+When lying on it, you only feel a comfortable mat under you!
 Furthermore, the mat doesn’t shift around much like your typical inflatable mattresses, enhancing overall comfort.

 The mat’s durability is also fantastic.
 I love that my Labrador walked and jumped on it multiple times; her nails never damaged anything.

 The mat also makes cold-weather use easy.
-Its temperature rating of -54.4 F and R-value of 9.50 ensure you’re always well-insulated and warm.
+Its temperature rating of -54.4°F and R-value of 9.50 ensure you’re always well-insulated and warm.
 I’ve used it in 30-degree temperatures on rough terrain and slept like a baby.

 Finally, it comes with a handy, easy-to-use hand pump.
 Self-inflating the pad takes only a handful of squeezes, around 4-5 minutes.